leth02/blog/_posts/2024-09-25-concurrency-in-swift.md

 #### Type 2: Task Group
 `Async-let` as shown in the fetching thumbnail examples above is for concurrency with static width.
 In other words, each thumbnail ID in the for-loop will call `fetchOneThumbnail` which in turns create exactly two child tasks.
 It means that the two child tasks must complete before the next loop iteration begins.

-If we want this loop to start fetching all of the thumbnails concurrently, the amount of concurrency is not known statically anymore.
+If we want this loop to start fetching all of the thumbnails concurrently, the amount of concurrency is not known statically anymore because it now depends on the number of thumbnails to fetch.
 We can use a Task Group to achieve this.
 ```Swift
 func fetchThumbnails(for ids: [String]) async throws -> [String: UIImage] {
     var thumbnails: [String: UIImage] = [:]